johanseaxis/acap-native-sdk-examples/licensekey/README.md

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "licensekey_handler" application source code which can easily be compiled and run with the help of the tools and step by step below.

 This example illustrates how to check the licensekey status.
-A licensekey is a signed file which has been generate for a specific device ID.
+A licensekey is a signed file which has been generate for a specific device ID and application id.
+ACAP Service Portal is maintaining both licensekeys and application ids, see [Online manual](https://www.axis.com/products/online-manual/s00004#t10154653)

 Licensekey status i.e. valid or invalid is logged in the Application log.

 ## Getting started
 These instructions will guide you on how to execute the code.
 Below is the structure and scripts used in the example: